zhangxcii/zhangxcii.github.io/_pages/about.md

   - /about.html
 ---

-This is Jincheng Zhang's home page.
+This is Jincheng Zhang's home page under development.

 News
 ======

-+Lorem ipsum
+- example